PeterLuschny/table/README.md

 # Examples

 Next test the installation: Put the following lines in some test.py.
+(This file can also be found in the root.)

  ### Example 1
     from Tables import Tables, Table, View, StirlingSet